Our Team — Project Partners

 Read More

-Wendy’s Project Partners portfolio includes work for the Arlington Chamber of Commerce, the Arlington ISD Education Foundation, Safe City Commission, Sundance Square, Cook Children’s Medical Center, Workforce Solutions for Tarrant County, Fort Worth Academy, Fort Worth Sister Cities, Tarrant Independent School Consortium, Key School, Alliance for Children, Brighter Outlook, Inc., Child Study Center Foundation, First Command Educational Foundation, and "I Have a Dream" Foundation® Fort Worth.
+A Fort Worth native, Wendy earned a Bachelor of Science in Design with minors in art and business from Texas Christian University.
+Since joining Project Partners in 2001, she has played a pivotal role in numerous projects, contributing her expertise to organizations such as the Arlington Chamber of Commerce, Arlington ISD Education Foundation, One Safe Place (formerly Safe City Commission), Sundance Square, Cook Children’s Medical Center, Workforce Solutions for Tarrant County, Fort Worth Academy, Fort Worth Sister Cities, Tarrant Independent School Consortium, Alliance for Children, Child Study Center Foundation, Better Business Bureau, Via, and Lone Star Film Society.